Gravitational Wave luminosity distance in viscous cosmological models: Introduction

 On the other hand, detection of signals like GW170817, observed at $z\simeq0.009$, can be used to constrain deviations from $\Lambda$CDM model for what concerns either the nature of gravity or the features of the sources.
 One of the most remarkable cases consists of the simultaneous study of electromagnetic and gravitational signals emitted by the same source: this has provided stringent constraints about differences in their speed of propagation \cite{Creminelli:2017sry,amendola,Sakstein:2017xjx,Ezquiaga:2017ekz,Baker:2017hug} which, for instance, ruled out entire classes of models such as scalar-tensor and vector-tensor theories of gravity \cite{Creminelli:2017sry,Sakstein:2017xjx,Ezquiaga:2017ekz,Baker:2017hug}.
 Another idea to be mentioned has been proposed in \cite{Schutz:1986gp}, where it has been shown that GWs could be used as an independent tool to study the Hubble-Lema\^itre diagram.
 In fact, the localization of the host galaxy for GW170817 allows to determine $H_{0}$ by the gravitational luminosity distance whereas the electromagnetic counterpart provides the redshift.
 Another interesting but futuristic idea regards the possibility to study different messengers from the same source through the so-called time-of-flight distance \cite{Stodolsky:2000aj,Fanizza:2015gdn}.

 The different nature of the gravitational signals can shed light on the structure and the evolution of the universe up to early epochs (from the inflationary period to the recombination) that we are unable to probe directly using EM waves.
 However, for ``near'' sources, in the next future we could be able to compare both EM and GW signals.
 It is known that distances in astronomy are calibrated using different techniques, the so-called \textit{distance ladder.} For near astronomical objects ($z\approx1$), measurements are usually done using the so called Standard Candles (Supernova IA), from which the accelerated expansion of the universe was firstly observed in 1998 \cite{key-1}.
 It is possible to use also binary mergers as {\it standard sirens}, which could emit GW and also EM when probably one of the objects is a neutron star.
 These events are known as Ultranovas and Kilonovas and in \cite{key-2} it is argued how the latter can be standardized (like Supernova IA) and how the analysis of the distance given by the GW measurements (which does not rely on any distance ladder nor cosmological model), with the redshift, given by the EM counterpart, might provide new probes for measuring the Hubble constant $H_{0}$.
+For the sake of completeness, we mention also the possibility that a GW can be emitted by a source without an EM counterpart.
+These sources are the so called {\it dark sirens} and their use for the estimation of cosmological parameters is nowadays largely increasing \cite{Leyde:2022fsc}.

+In this work we discuss how these new observational probes can be investigated to detect modifications on the gravitational luminosity distance as provided by a cosmological viscous fluid.
+Indeed, the idea that viscosity might play a role in the cosmological dynamics has been discussed already in the middle 60's \cite{Hawking:1966qi}, where its presence was originally addressed to the gravitational radiation (see also the pioneering works \cite{Misner:1967uu,Matzner1971,Madore:1973xy,Papadopoulos1985}).
+Recently, the renewed interest in cosmological viscous fluids has increased for different reasons.
+An interest in the damping of GWs due to the free streaming of neutrinos has been discussed already in the early years of 21st century \cite{Weinberg:2003ur}.
+However, in this work the focus was in the primordial spectrum of tensor perturbations.
+In this work, we rather focus on GWs as emitted in the late time Universe.

+The most agnostic reason to allow for the presence of viscous fluids is that the perfect fluid description might be a simplistic approximation of the actual Universe.
+Physically, the emergence of a viscosity might occur in particular scenarios where interaction among the fluids relaxes the thermal equilibrium.
+According to the specific model in mind, viscosity has been investigated on very early (examining the viscosity effects on the various inflationary observables \cite{Ganguly:2021pke}) and late-time Universe \cite{Brevik:2017msy}.